crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 # A Guide on Performing Arithmetic Checks in the EVM

-The Ethereum Virtual Machine (EVM) distinguishes itself from traditional computer systems and virtual machines through several unique aspects.
+The Ethereum Virtual Machine (EVM) distinguishes itself from other virtual machines and computer systems through several unique aspects.
 One notable difference is its treatment of arithmetic checks.
 While most architectures and virtual machines provide access to carry bits or an overflow flag, these features are absent in the EVM.
-Consequently, developers must manually incorporate these safeguards within the machine's constraints.
+Consequently, these safeguards must be incorporated within the machine's constraints.

 Starting with Solidity version 0.8.0 the compiler automatically includes over and underflow protection in all arithmetic operations.
 Prior to version 0.8.0, developers were required to implement these checks manually, often using a library known as [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol), originally developed by OpenZeppelin.